sakthiinfotec/weblinks/concepts_design-patterns.md

 ```
 * A High performance protocol built on top of HTTP/2
 * Ideal for the communication between Microservices
-* It's a modern, fast and efficient, build on top of HTTP/2, low latency, supports Streaming, language independent,
+* It's a modern, fast and efficient, built on top of HTTP/2, low latency, supports bi-directional Streaming, language independent,
 * Makes it super easy to plug in authentication, load balancing, logging and monitoring
+* Clients open long lived connection to a gRPC server
 * At the core, define messages and services using Protocol Buffers
 ```